turingarena/turingarena/docs/evaluation/SEGI.md

 ## General assumptions

-- Evaluations occur sequentially in a (POSIX) process.
+In SEGI, the evaluations occur sequentially in a (POSIX) process, and the communication with the evaluator program occurs only through the process context.
+More specifically, the following assumptions hold.

 - For each submission to evaluate, the evaluator program is executed once.
 How the evaluator program is loaded and started is not specified by SEGI.
 Possible options:
     - Launching an executable as a child process.
     - Running a Python script in an existing Python interpreter process.
     - ...
 - At most one submission is evaluated in the same process at the same time.
 (But more than one submission may be evaluated in the same process sequentially.)
 - The evaluation stops when the evaluator program terminates.
 How the termination of the evaluator program is determined is not specified by SEGI.
-- The communication with the evaluator program occurs only through the process context.
-Specifically:
 - No extra arguments depending on the submission are passed directly to the evaluator program (say, function arguments).
 - No output is taken directly from the evaluator program (say, function return value).
 - All the communication occurs through:
     - enviroment variables,
     - standard file descriptors, and
     - files on the local filesystem, whose path is specified in enviroment variables.
 - Other data can be provided to the evaluator program, preferably through enviroment variables, as long as they do not depend on the submission.

+The details of the communication with the evaluation are described in the following.

 ### Rationale